 Skaggs School of Pharmacy and Pharmaceutical Sciences Chair in Computer-Aided Drug Design

 UCSD Center for Drug Discovery Innovation

-Computer simulations of the molecules of life are now emerging as powerful tools for the design of new medications for a wide range of diseases, including cancer, heart disease, and Alzheimer’s.
+Computer simulations of the molecules of life as powerful tools for the design of new medications for a wide range of diseases, including cancer, heart disease, and Alzheimer’s.
 My lab is working to accelerate drug discovery by improving the realism, speed and accuracy of these fundamental simulations.
 We also created BindingDB, the first openly accessible database of medicinal research data, and we continue to expand and improve this resource in order to support drug discovery efforts worldwide.
 In parallel work, we are exploring the mechanisms and design of molecular motors and what makes molecules move.